 We are dependent upon the ability and willingness of the pharmaceutical, biotechnology and medical device companies to continue to spend on research and development and to outsource the services that we provide.
-We are therefore subject to risks, uncertainties and trends that affect companies in these industries.
+We are therefore subject to risks, uncertainties and trends that affect companies in these industries and that we do not control.
 We have benefited to date from the tendency of pharmaceutical, biotechnology and medical device companies to outsource clinical research projects.
 Any downturn in these industries or reduction in spending or outsourcing could adversely affect our business.
+The following could each result in such a downturn:

-For example, if these companies expanded upon their in-house clinical or development capabilities, they would be less likely to utilize our services.
-In addition, if governmental regulations were changed, it could affect the ability of our clients to operate profitably, which may lead to a decrease in research spending and therefore this could have a material adverse effect on our business.
+- if pharmaceutical, biotechnology or medical device companies expanded upon their in-house clinical or development capabilities, they would be less likely to utilize our services - if governmental regulations were changed, it could affect the ability of our clients to operate profitably, which may lead to a decrease in research spending and therefore this could have a material adverse effect on our business - if unfavourable economic conditions or disruptions in the credit and capital markets negatively impacted our clients